serguei9090/AuroraGraph/README.md

 # AuroraGraph9D
+## This is a personal learning project created for educational purposes and to explore different code concepts with ai concepts.

+* **Status:** Personal sandbox / Portfolio piece.
+* **License:** This project is open-source and available for public educational use under the MIT License.
+* **Purpose:** Academic research and technical skill development.
+*
 > [!CAUTION]
 > ### ⚠️ EXPERIMENTAL PROJECT — NOT FOR USAGE
 > This codebase is a purely experimental research prototype.
 It is **NOT** intended for production use, general deployment, or any mission-critical applications.
 The core logic, including metabolic filtering and 9D synapses, is subject to breaking changes without notice.